 The NDIA has developed a streamlined disability assessment process for people with certain conditions (such as autism, cerebral palsy, permanent blindness), or who are already receiving support from certain disability providers in Western Australia.
 Such applicants may automatically meet the disability requirements without further assessment.
 See NDIS Guidelines: Do you meet the disability requirements and associated List A, List B, and List C (Western Australian supports) for more information.

-Any child aged under seven years who applies for the NDIS will first be assessed as to whether they meet the early intervention requirements - see Early intervention requirements below [see also NDIS Guidelines: Do you need early intervention].
+Any child aged under 7 years who applies for the NDIS will first be assessed as to whether they meet the early intervention requirements - see Early intervention requirements below [see also NDIS Guidelines: Do you need early intervention].

 Early intervention requirements